Skip to main content

 Desktop steps

-1. First, ensure you are on the task lists page.
+1. First, ensure you are on the Tasks page.

-3. Enter a list title, and assign any roles if applicable, then click "Done".
+3. Enter a list name, set a schedule, assign any roles and list requirements if applicable, then click "Done".

 4. If you wish to add a non-food prep task (standard task), click "Add task".
 If you wish to add a food prep task you must create a food prep category first by clicking "Add food prep category".